microsoft/MixedRealityToolkit-Unity/Documentation/DevDocGuide.md

 Docfx supports crefs in /// documented code.
 It will translate those references to links pointing to the generated api documentation or to external documentation websites.
 External xref services for resolving links to external libraries/apis can be added to the docfx.json build settings file in the property *xrefService*.

-For external apis that don't provide an xref service hrefs to the documentaion website can be added to the comments.
+For external apis that don't provide an xref service hrefs to the documentation website can be added to the comments.

 Examples: